 CMRS is a small educational charity founded in 1975 by Drs John and Sandy Feneley.
-Since that time, it has remained true to its founders' intentions of providing high quality study abroad semester programme and it has sought to protect and promote the interdisciplinary study of the medieval and early modern periods.
+Since that time, it has provided a high quality study abroad semester programme in its large, well-equipped faclility, St. Michael's Hall, at the heart of the ancient city of Oxford.

 MIddlebury-CMRS funds the CMRS Career Development Fellowship at Keble College and is proud to be the home of the Feneley Library Trust which holds over 20,000 volumes in total dedicated to the interdisciplinary study of the medieval and early modern periods, as well as caring for several specialised collections on permanent loan.

 The Principal of M-CMRS is Paul Monod, Hepburn Professor of History at Middlebury College and Fellow by Special Election of Keble College.